DSR-RHIT/me447-visualizing-data/cm/cm108-data-sources.md

     Part of the UC Berkeley library system.
 Hey, they’ve even on Twitter.
   - [Data and Story Library](https://dasl.datadescription.com/) An
-    online library of datafiles and stories that illustrate the use of basic statistics methods, from Carnegie Mellon
+    online library of data files and stories that illustrate the use of basic statistics methods, from Carnegie Mellon
   - [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php) Nearly 400